dotnet/runtimelab/docs/design/coreclr/botr/nativeaot-wasm-exception-handling.md

 ```
 Indeed, even in the first example, the nested exception can itself be abandoned mid-flight via another nested throw.

 To correctly handle all of this, we must know when to unlink a given exception from the thread-local list of active ones.
 It turns out we can do so at the very end of the second pass, before transferring control to the catch handler.
-Consider that for an exception to not cause abandonment, its catch **must** lie below that of its predecessor's next one and that the oppossite is, crucially, also true:
+Consider that for an exception to not cause abandonment, its catch **must** lie below that of its predecessor's next one and that the opposite is, crucially, also true:
 ```
 ; Case 1: no abandonment
 ; If C0 lies below C1, then it must lie below F1, as otherwise C0 would have been the next catch for C1 due to the clause nesting rules